Liverpool’s flight to Frankfurt delayed because of ‘technical issues’ with plane

-The Premier League champions were forced to cancel their pre-match press conference.
+The delay meant Liverpool were forced to cancel their pre-match press conference

+Liverpool’s flight to Germany ahead of their Champions League game against Eintracht Frankfurt was delayed on Tuesday evening.

-Liverpool’s issues on the field were reflected off it as a mechanical problem with the team’s plane meant they were unable to leave Merseyside for the Champions League trip to Eintracht Frankfurt.
+It is understood that a mechanical issue with the plane led to the delay.

 Head coach Arne Slot, who is seeking to prevent the club losing a fifth successive match for the first time in 73 years, and midfielder Dominik Szoboszlai were due to address the media at Deutsche Bank Park at 7.30pm local time.